ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 In order to fully support the newer privacy primitives, JWP introduces the three roles of issuer, holder, and verifier as defined by the VC Data Model.
 There are also two forms of a JWP: the issued form created by an issuer for a holder, and the presented form created by a holder for a verifier.

 A JWP is initially created by the issuer using the `issue` interaction with an implementation.
 A successful result is an issued JWP that has a single issuer-protected header, one or more payloads, and an initial proof value that contains the issuing algorithm output.
-The holder, upon receiving an issued JWP, then uses `validate` to check the integrity protection of the header and all payloads using the given proof value.
+The holder, upon receiving an issued JWP, then uses `confirm` to check the integrity protection of the header and all payloads using the given proof value.

 After validation, the holder uses `present` to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a presentation-protected header that ensures the resulting presented JWP cannot be replayed.
 The verifier then uses `verify` to ensure the integrity protection of the protected headers and any disclosed payloads, along with verifying any additional ZKPs covering non-disclosed payloads.

-While `issue` and `validate` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on an issued JWP.
+While `issue` and `confirm` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on an issued JWP.
 The unlinkability of the resulting presented JWP is only provided when supported by the underlying algorithm.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
 The JSON Proof Algorithms specification defines how an initial set of algorithms are used with JWP.